-The Quarter Brogue has brogueing only at the toecap.
+The Quarter Brogue has brogueing only at the toecap, at times also at the vamp seam.
 Some Quarter Brogues have brogued heelcaps too.

 The Quarter Brogue is less elegant and more causal than the Oxford shoe, and it is not suitable to be worn with White or Black Tie, Morning Suits, Strollers or a

 Stresemann.
 They work well with suits, but a dark blue or grey three-piece monochrome lounge suits looks better with proper Oxfords.
 Quarter Brogues may be worn in the

 evening in a less formal or in a country setting